pdelong42/bookmarks.html/videos/README.md

 The curated links themselves are split into multiple files by category (only two so-far): [trains](trains.md) and [boats](boats.md)

-Incidentally, for any of the NRK-produced content referenced in this collection, the videos can also be played through their mobile app (aptly named "NRK").
+Incidentally, for much of the NRK-produced content referenced in this collection, the videos can also be played through their mobile app (aptly named "NRK").
 Some videos are *only* available through their app (or their main website).
 Most notably (IMHO), the app can be used